 - Store dried orange zest in a cool, dry place in an airtight glass container away from moisture.

 - Moro oranges are also called blood oranges because the pulp is bright red.

 Insecticide is sprayed over orange crops.
 It is important to at the very least wash the oranges in cold running water before use.
 Better is to wash them in a fruit and vegetable rinse.
-Organic oranges do not have these chemicals and are best suited for zest preparation.
+An organic orange does not have these chemicals and is best suited for zest preparation.